For best prices and early deliveries, WhatsApp us at. 918488070070

 After the Roka, preparations begin in full force with a series of pre-wedding rituals that go on until the wedding.
 One of the most anticipated events is the ‘Halad’ or Haldi ceremony.
 At this event, the bride and groom invite family and close friends to their home or host the event at a venue.
 The guests apply a paste of turmeric and sandalwood on the couple’s arms and face.

 A pre-wedding ceremony unique to Himachal Pradesh is the Mama Swagat.
 Mama means ‘uncle’, and swagat means ‘to welcome’.
 In this sweet tradition, the bride’s maternal uncle and family are hosted at the groom’s house, accompanied by music, food, and sweets, to welcome him to their family.
 Another special ceremony is the Sehra Bandi — here, sehra refers to a classic turban that is tied by hand.
 In this ritual, the groom’s uncle ties the groom’s turban as a symbol of love and respect.
+Another significant pre-wedding tradition is the Tika Ceremony, during which the bride’s family officially welcomes the groom by applying a ceremonial tika on his forehead.

 After all the pre-wedding rituals are completed, it is time for the big wedding function.
 As per tradition, the bride’s family receives the groom and his family at the venue.
 The bride’s mother performs an aarti, puts vermillion or tilak on the groom, and escorts him to the wedding stage.
 Here, a mandap is set up, which includes a ceremonial fire around which the priest conducts the rites.

 The bride makes her grand entrance, escorted by her parents and uncles.
 After this, the couple exchanges flower garlands in the Jaimala ceremony, and the father officially gives his daughter to the groom in the Kanyadaan ceremony.
 During the Saptapadi ritual, a red dupatta is tied between the bride and groom to symbolise their bond.
 Together, they take seven rounds or saat pheras around the holy fire.
 Each round represents a sacred vow of love and commitment between them.
 After this, they are formally married in the presence of God and their loved ones.
+Once the couple is formally married, the wedding celebrations continue with a Dhamu, a lavish feast that reflects the rich culinary heritage of Himachal Pradesh.

 The newlyweds leave the wedding venue in the Vidaai ritual.
 The bride bids farewell to her family in an emotional goodbye.
 As a symbolic act, she throws rice and coins behind her to express gratitude toward her parents and leaves with her husband to start their new life.
+Among the post-wedding rituals is the Roovary ceremony, where the bride’s maternal uncle presents her with symbolic jewelry, such as bangles, as a token of blessings and love.

 The attire worn at weddings reflects the state's rich textile heritage and skilled craftsmanship.